aniketrajnish/me/index.md

 <img class="profile-picture" src="me3.jpg">

 I’m a sophomore and the secretary of the game development club at IIT Gandhinagar ([DigiS IIT Gandhinagar](https://www.instagram.com/digis_iitgn/)).
 I’m into developing games, VFX, editing videos, and simulations.
 I’ve mentioned some of my work below.
-If you want the source code/ build of any of these or wanna collab you can hit me up!
+If you want the source code/ build of any of these you can contact me!
+(Few of them are availabe on my [Github](https://github.com/aniketrajnish))
 ## Skills

 Type | List